The Skeleton Twins: Production

 The script went through several iterations, including one in which Milo is a drag queen and the film more closely resembles a road trip movie, but eventually Johnson and his writing partner settled on a more low-key approach inspired by the work of Hal Ashby and Alexander Payne.
 Said Johnson, "Something I wanted to be a part of this movie was brothers and sisters connecting with their secret language.
 No one can make you laugh harder, [but] no one can [tick] you off more."
 Writing the film, Johnson wanted to avoid writing along genre lines, as he believes that comedy and drama are both present in everyday life.
 He has described the theme of the movie as "dealing with dark shit with a sense of humor."

 One notable scene features the two main characters lip syncing to "Nothing's Gonna Stop Us Now" by Starship.
 Initially, the song the writers planned to use was "Hold On" by Wilson Phillips, but as the song had already played a focal point in Bridesmaids, it was decided to choose another song.
 Accordingly, Johnson "spent 24 hours listening to every cheesy mid-’80s ballad you can think of and looking in the mirror and lip syncing it myself."
 The fact that "Nothing's Gonna Stop Us Now" is a duet opened up new possibilities: Johnson said, "the scene became a little more epic because it became about Bill’s character getting Maggie (Wiig) to sing Grace Slick’s part".

 Principal photography, which began in November 2012 in Brooklyn, New York, took place over 22 days.
 Although a full script was written, Johnson encouraged improvisation on the set.
 Johnson has stated that an entirely improvised conversation between Wiig and Wilson involving Vibram shoes was his single favorite scene in the entire film.

 Release

 The Skeleton Twins opened in a limited release in the United States in 15 theaters and grossed $380,691; the average take per theater was $25,379, and it ranked #25 at the box office.
 The widest release for the film was 461 theaters, and it ultimately earned $5,279,678 domestically and $468,848 internationally for a total of $5,748,526, above its estimated budget of $1 million.

 Reception

-On Rotten Tomatoes the film has a rating of 86% based on 166 reviews, with an average rating of 7/10.
-The website's critics consensus states: "Led by powerful performances from Kristen Wiig and Bill Hader, The Skeleton Twins effectively mines laughs and tears from family drama."
-On Metacritic, the film has a weighted average score of 74 out of 100, based on 33 critics indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 33 critics, indicating "generally favorable" reviews.